-Press 🗁 to open sub-menu.

-- Press (a) to scroll up or down to highlight the option you want. - In a numbered list, press a number key to highlight the option. - In an alphabetized list, press a key repeatedly to cycle through the letters on the key and highlight the closest matching list option. - When an option has a list of possible values, press - When an option has a list of possible numeric values, press a number key to set the value.
+- Press to open sub-menu. - Press to scroll up or down to highlight the option you want. - In a numbered list, press a number key to highlight the option. - In an alphabetized list, press a key repeatedly to cycle through the letters on the key and highlight the closest matching list option. - When an option has a list of possible values, press left or right to scroll through and select a value. - When an option has a list of possible numeric values, press a number key to set the value.